Five Finger Exercise (film)

-Five Finger Exercise [sic] is a 1962 American drama film directed by Daniel Mann and produced by Frederick Brisson from a screenplay by Frances Goodrich and Albert Hackett based on the play by Peter Shaffer.
+Five Finger Exercise [sic] is a 1962 American drama film directed by Daniel Mann and produced by Frederick Brisson from a screenplay by Frances Goodrich and Albert Hackett based on the original stage play by Peter Shaffer.
 The film was distributed by Columbia Pictures.

 The film stars Rosalind Russell, Jack Hawkins, Richard Beymer, Maximilian Schell and Annette Gorman, with an early screen appearance by Lana Wood, the sister of Natalie Wood.

 Plot

 Stanley and Louise Harrington are a married couple who constantly argue, and their son and daughter are on the same path.
 When a music teacher enters their lives, things begin to change for the better, but the peace is only temporary.